 Biography – The Rainband, the story so far…

-Originating from the legendary Manchester’s music scene, The Rainband was formed in 2010 by singer Martin Finnigan and guitarist Phil Rainey – former band mate of Peter Hook in Monaco – later joined by drummer Steve Irlam, multi-instrumentalist Joe Wilson and Sam Wilson on bass.
+Originating from the legendary Manchester’s music scene, The Rainband were formed by singer Martin Finnigan and guitarist Phil Rainey – former band mate of Peter Hook in Monaco.

-Pegged for greatness by everyone from BBC 6Music to Rolling Stone Magazine and following a string of mesmerising performances last year at major festivals such as Glastonbury and during their UK & European tour, The Rainband returned this Spring with a stunning new single, a new EP and a UK tour.
+Pegged for greatness by everyone from BBC 6Music to Rolling Stone Magazine, and following a string of mesmerising performances last year at Glastonbury and Italy dates with Paolo Nutini, The Rainband return in 2015 with their eagerly anticipated debut album.

-Their latest single ‘Sirens’ hit the downloads on March 30th and was chosen to be “Big Tune of the Week” on Absolute Radio.
+Latest single ‘Sirens’ was chosen to be “Big Tune of the Week” on Absolute Radio.
 The tightly-packed track was chosen as a single after an overwhelming reaction from the band’s live performances last year.

 And for much of their live catalogue, The Rainband drew swords with rock’n’roll royalty the Kaiser Chiefs and Simple Minds, and also sharing stages with numerous well-known acts, including a UK tour support with Ocean Colour Scene.